Sunday, April 30, 2006

 I recently watched a DVD of old Dick Cavett shows and saw someone I hadn't heard of--Adelle Davis.
 She was a major food guru in the early 70s.
 Checking up on her via the internet, I was a bit surprised to learn she was still controversial.
 Anyway, it was fun to hear nutritional folk wisdom back then.

 A lot of what she said made sense--for example, avoid processed and refined foods.
 Perhaps it's just common sense.
-Some of what she said is still questionable--she favored large doses of Vitamin C. (According to some websites, she also favored large doses of other supplements like Vitamins A and D, which is definitely bad.)
+Some of what she said is still questionable--she favored large doses of Vitamin C. (According to some websites, she also favored large doses of other supplements like Vitamins A and D, which could definitely be bad.)

 Sometimes she just seemed wrong.
 She was against chemical fertilizers, but they've made food cheap and plentiful for a world that Adelle's contemporaries were predicting would see shortages.
 And with what we know now, Adelle's enthusiasm for getting rid of DDT may have been deadly.